 A small, relatively inexpensive computer designed for use by an individual.
-Personal computers come in a number of configurations including desktops, laptops and docked.

-personal motor A term used in connection with employee relocations referring to vehicle a motor vehicle owned, leased, rented, or borrowed by the employee being moved or a member of his household.
+Personal computers come in a number of personal computer vehicle a motor vehicle owned, leased, rented, or borrowed by the employee being moved or a member of his household.